📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 1./bin/install-binaries

-• On macOS: gcc, libffi, and zint
+• macOS: gcc, pango, libffi, ghostscript, zint, caddy, mkcert

-• On Linux: libpango1.0-0, libpangoft2-1.0-0, gcc, and zint
+• Linux: libpango1.0-0, libpangoft2-1.0-0, gcc, ghostscript, zint, caddy, mkcert

 If you encounter permission issues: